 - Head of a household.
 This status applies to unmarried individuals supporting a dependent such as a child or parent.

 - Qualifying widow with underage children.
 This status applies to taxpayers whose partner passed away during the current tax or the previous two years and has a dependent child.

 6. Take advantage of tax loss harvesting

 If you have loser investments in your portfolio that don’t have a bright future, you can sell them and offset the losses against capital gains and income tax.
-Tax loss harvesting can deduct taxable income by as much as $3,000.
+Tax loss harvesting can deduct taxable income by thousands.

 And the best part is, the strategy can be carried forward indefinitely.
 Meaning if you sell your losing investments in the current year, you can utilize tax loss harvesting in subsequent years if you realize any capital gains.
 Or it can even be used to offset your regular taxable income.

 The strategy is extremely beneficial if your cash flows are going to be higher than usual and you want to avoid paying a higher tax.